Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.36/index.md

 Memory management has been optimized for heavy multiframe studies, improving overall performance and stability of the application, particularly on machines with limited resources.

+### Performance Optimization for Filters

+Across the week, it may be noticeable a gradual increase of performance when applying filters in worklists.
+That may also have an impact in other operations like uploads and study viewing.

 ## Bug Fixes

 - **PR Studies Not Displaying When Recall Last Display Mode is Set to Tile**: Resolved an issue where enabling the “Recall last display mode” option with Tile mode as the saved state caused PR studies to fail to display images in the viewport.